About the NDSS

 - support services for practical help and guidance

 NDSS subsidised products are available through NDSS Access Points.
-Access Points are usually your local community pharmacy.
 To access these products, you need to register with the NDSS.

 To help you self-manage your diabetes, the NDSS gives you access to a range of subsidised products.
 These products include:

-- blood glucose testing strips (restrictions apply to people with type 2 diabetes who do not use insulin)
+- blood glucose monitoring strips (restrictions apply to people with type 2 diabetes who do not use insulin)

 - insulin syringes and pen needles (if you need insulin or approved non-insulin injectable medications)

-- insulin pump consumables (for people with type 1 diabetes or gestational diabetes who meet certain eligibility criteria)
+- insulin pump consumables (for people with type 1 diabetes who meet certain eligibility criteria)

-- continuous glucose monitoring products (for people with type 1 diabetes and specific ‘other’ conditions who meet certain eligibility criteria).
+- continuous and flash glucose monitoring products (for people with type 1 diabetes and specific ‘other’ conditions who meet certain eligibility criteria).

 Read more about NDSS products.